mbilal93/blocks/README.md

 *******************************************/

-Blocks is one tiny [8kb], fully responsive and block structured CSS framework to do the job.
+Blocks is a very basic and tiny [8kb gzipped], fully responsive and block structured CSS framework to do the job.

 Compiled and deployed originally using SCSS.

-I build this framework for my personal use initially to get rid of bloatware of Bootstrap (<- still love ya) and a clean CSS having no useless styles to reduce request size and page loading speed.
+I build this framework for my personal use initially to get rid of bloatware of Bootstrap (<- still love ya) and a clean CSS having least useless styles.

 For instant examples, please follow block.html